ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

-I have to eat either two four or six olives if I eat one olive or three olives, I feel like that they are orphans and they need to be either two olives or four olives sometimes it's much harder to do because if I wanna eat a burrito, I feel like I need to eat two or I ask the waiter to serve it in two pieces
+I have to eat either two four or six olives if I eat one olive or three olives, I feel like that they are orphans and they need to be either two olives or four olives sometimes it's much harder to do because if I wanna eat a burrito, I feel like I need to eat two or I ask the waiter to serve it in two pieces you may ask, what does all these have to do with the ant story